minh-craft/Soul-Fired-Coal/README.md

 - Usable as fuel in brewing stands and furnace minecarts.
 - Replaces crafting recipes for soul torches and campfires.

-Inspired by Nether Coal from Better than Wolves and Better than Adventure.

-Credits:
+## Credits:
 - Developed by https://github.com/Leclowndu93150/ as a commission
 - Soul Fired Coal texture by Glorious Emperor Creeper https://www.youtube.com/@Emperor_Creeper
+- Inspired by Nether Coal from Better than Wolves and Better than Adventure.

-License:
+## License:

 This mod is available under the MPL 2.0 license https://www.mozilla.org/en-US/MPL/2.0/